wlswotmd/gef/README.md

     * It shows if Clang CFI/SafeStack is used or not.
     * It shows whether System-ASLR is enabled or not.
     * It shows whether GDB ASLR setting is enabled or not.
+    * It supports parsing remote binary (if download feature is available).
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/checksec.png)
 * `got`: is improved.
     * It displays not only GOT address but also PLT address.